mrismanaziz/Reforestation/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## What do you call your friend who stands in a hole?
+Phil.